-The Prospectus sets out the relevant dates of the initial pool cut (See definition of Cut-Off Date in Section 9 (Glossary of Defined Terms), being [31 October] 2019) and the transfer and these are less than the required period apart.
+The Prospectus sets out the relevant dates of the initial pool cut (See definition of Initial Cut-Off Date in Section 9 (Glossary of Defined Terms), being 31 July 2020 and the transfer, together with the Weekly Cut-off Date definition, and these are less than the required period apart.
 This clearly meets the requirement.